 - 250 grams granulated sugar finely ground, about 1 ¼ cups

-- ½ cup dairy free butter cubed and softened
+- ½ cup vegan butter cubed and softened

 - 2 teaspoons pure vanilla extract